pgherveou/squid/README.md

 ------------

-sq_util manage your file dependencies and only copy the necessary files. here is how you define dependencies for each supported file format
+sq_util manage your file dependencies and only compile the necessary files. when using **sq** binary it also reload the code based on file dependencies. here is how you define dependencies for each supported file format

 <table>